getodk/docs/src/encrypted-forms.rst

   - A server cannot present or share the data with another service since the encryption obscures the entire contents of the form and the server never possesses the asymmetric key required to decrypt the form.
   - When using encrypted forms, the server serves only as a data aggregation point.

-The non-encrypted data is available on the ODK Collect device during data collection and whenever a form is saved without marking it as complete.
+The non-encrypted data is available on the Collect device during data collection and whenever a form is saved without marking it as complete.
 Once you mark a form as complete (finalize it), Collect will generate a random 256-bit symmetric key, encrypt the form contents and all attachments with this key, then construct a submission manifest which describes the encrypted submission and an asymmetric-key encryption of the symmetric key used for the encryption.
 This manifest is the "form" that is uploaded to a server, with the encrypted form contents and its encrypted attachments appearing as attachments to this submission manifest "form."

 .. _security-concerns:

 Security Concerns
 ====================
-While ODK Collect attempts to remove all unencrypted copies of a finalized form and its attachments from the device, because ODK Collect uses third-party applications for image capture, etc., and because of the potential for Forced Close events during the clean-up process, we cannot guarantee that all copies will have been destroyed.
+While Collect attempts to remove all unencrypted copies of a finalized form and its attachments from the device, because Collect uses third-party applications for image capture, etc., and because of the potential for Forced Close events during the clean-up process, we cannot guarantee that all copies will have been destroyed.
 Furthermore, because of the way an SD card writes and deletes information, there is a possibility of this data being recoverable from the free space on the SD card.
-Your organization should investigate the extra steps needed to ensure all data is deleted from the SD cards on your ODK Collect devices and should establish procedures to periodically wipe and reinstall those devices.
+Your organization should investigate the extra steps needed to ensure all data is deleted from the SD cards on your Collect devices and should establish procedures to periodically wipe and reinstall those devices.

 .. note::